 Storytelling is an essential form of human communication.
-You likely have a favorite story, and it’s probably something really memorable.
+You likely have a favorite story, something really memorable.
 The more that story is told and retold, the further it travels and the more influence it gains.
 A good story can be infectious.

 Stories can also come from unexpected places.
 LaiYee Ho is the Head of Research at Wink and joins us for this episode.
 Early in Wink’s research practice one story in particular resonated with the team that was uncovered during an in-home visit, the story of Dominic and Donna.
 That story spread throughout the organization and fundamentally changed the way Wink approached their products.